VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Le

 Another restaurant that serves Southern-style Pho is Pho Le.
-The store has opened since 1970 in District 5, where there are a lot of other food stores selling noodles, hu tieu, and dumplings.
+The store has opened since 1970 in District 5, where many other food stores sell noodles, hu tieu, and dumplings.
 It is clean and decorated nicely to attract more customers.
-This is where you can practice your newly learned vocabulary: beef meatballs (bo vien), flank (nam), fatty brisket (gau), and a bowl of fat soup (nuoc beo).
+Here, you can practice your newly learned vocabulary: beef meatballs (bo vien), flank (nam), fatty brisket (gau), and a bowl of fat soup (nuoc beo).

 Address: